 Born in Sydney, New South Wales, on 16 March 1958, Phillip Wilcher commenced piano studies at an early age with Gladys Woodward and Jean Teasel.
-At 14, his first piano composition, Daybreak was published by the publishing house of J. Albert & Son Pty Ltd making Wilcher the youngest published composer in Australia at that time.
-Recently this piece has been recorded by John Martin on a CD titled Ancient Rivers, released by Wirripang.
+At 14, his first piano composition Daybreak was published by the publishing house of J. Albert & Son Pty Ltd making him the youngest published composer in Australia at that time.
+This piece has been recorded by John Martin on a CD titled Ancient Rivers, released by Publications by Wirripang.

 As a result of this piece, Wilcher was accepted as a student of Dr. Franz Holford.
 It was this association with Holford, spanning seven years, which expanded his musical horizons to take in other genres of creativity including art and literature.
-Further studies with Elpis Liossatos - a graduate of the Franz Liszt Academy in Budapest - and the valuable guidance from two mentors of note, Miriam Hyde and Dulcie Holland, rounded off his education.
-He worked for a time as Assistant Editor for the Classical/Educational Division of J. Albert & Sons Pty Ltd and later for the ABC.
+Further studies with Elpis Liossatos - a graduate of the Franz Liszt Academy in Budapest, and Neta Maughan, together with the valuable guidance from mentors Miriam Hyde and Dulcie Holland rounded off his education.

-His music encompasses a considerable stylistic range and incorporates harmonies from many cultures.
+His music encompasses a broad stylistic range and incorporates harmonies and textures from many different cultures.

-Dr. Jeanell Carrigan said of Wilcher: Whether he wishes to transport the listener to a cafe in Paris or to the top of a mountain in Java, his skilful use of harmony, rhythm and tempi creates the perfect atmosphere.
+Pianist Jeanell Carrigan has recorded quite a considerable amount of his piano music to CD.
+Dr. Carrigan said of Wilcher: Whether he wishes to transport the listener to a cafe in Paris or to the top of a mountain in Java, his skilful use of harmony, rhythm and tempi creates the perfect atmosphere.

-His music is frequently broadcast by ABC-FM and 2MBS-FM. two documentary programs on his music have been broadcast by 2MBS -FM - "Wilcher and the French Connection" by Mike Smith, and "Wilcher's World" by Jan Brown.
+His music is broadcast by ABC-FM and 2MBS-FM.
+Two documentary presentations on his music have been broadcast by 2MBS-FM:"Wilcher and the French Connection" by Mike Smith, and "Wilcher's World" by Jan Brown.